Sawara False Cypress (Chamaecyparis pisifera)

 Family: Cupressaceae (Cypress)

 Characteristics: Needles are medium green and have a white tint underneath.
-Cones are small (¼ an inch across).
+Cones are small (quarter-inch across).
 They appear green in the summer and turn black-brown when ripe.
 Bark is red-brown and peels.
 This tree has a pyramidal shape.
 It grows 50-70 feet high and 10-20 feet wide.
 In cultivation, it more commonly grows 20-30 feet high.

 Foliage: Evergreen (Foliage present year round)